Junnyyy/NextJS-Electron/README.md

 # Next.js 15 with Electron

-This project integrates Next.js 15 with Electron, allowing you to build a desktop application while maintaining the ability to deploy your Next.js app on Vercel.
+This project integrates Next.js 15 page router with Electron, allowing you to build a desktop application while maintaining the ability to deploy your Next.js app on Vercel.

 > [!NOTE]
 > I built this at 1 AM on a work night, there may be some issues.
 I'll update this as I find them.
 If you find any issues, please let me know.